silitics/rugpi/www/docs/guide/system-customization.md

 ### Parameters

 Recipes can have _parameters_.
-Parameters are define in the `parameters` section of `recipe.toml`:
+Parameters are defined in the `parameters` section of `recipe.toml`:

 ```toml
 [parameters]